 The First Five Frenzy is all about getting an agent’s perspective on what works, and what fails, in those first pages of a manuscript.
-By reading each agent’s comments, I hope you’ll learn how to make your manuscript a shining gem that will be requested time and time again.
+It’s tricky to get just the right balance, but I hope by reading each agent’s comments you’ll learn how to make your manuscript a shining gem that will be requested time and time again.

-Today I am proud to share Literary Agent, Nicole Resciniti’s perspective on what’s important in those critical first pages.
+Today I’m proud to share Literary Agent, Shannon Hassan’s perspective on what’s important in those critical first pages.

-Amy: Many writers have the impression that a great first line is imperative to drawing in the reader.
+Amy: There is a belief among many writers that having a great first line is imperative to drawing in the reader.
 How important is a first line to you as an agent?

 Amy: Many times a writer is told to stay away from common openings like dreams, eating breakfast, riding in a car, etc. What are some common openings you recommend writers stay away from?